canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 // Platoon
 ```

-This time, we used the `OrderBy` to sort the movies collection by release year.
+Notice we used the `OrderBy` to sort the movie collection by release year.
 Two examples for the price of one!

 In the same spirit of `First` and `FirstOrDefault`, we have `Last` and `LastOrDefault`.
 But, they return the last element instead of the first one.

+[.NET6 introduced new LINQ methods and oveloads]({% post_url 2022-06-27-NET6LinqMethods %}). `FirstOrDefault` and similar `XOrDefault` methods have a new overload to pass an optional default value.

 ## Cheatsheet